manpagez: man pages & more

 target_role

-omitted, the current role is assumed.
+or the current role if unspecified.

 schema_name